-Legally compliant electronic signing of all types of contracts is one of the central process accelerators in B2B business processes.
-If you want to sign contracts digitally, the EASY eSignature signing service makes it even easier.
+eIDAS-compliant electronic signing of all types of contracts is one of the central process accelerators in B2B business processes.
+If you want to sign contracts digitally, the easy eSignature signing service makes it even easier.
 This way, you benefit from legally secure electronic signatures, and

 - not only eliminating the last media discontinuities,